Brewing Methods

 Pour Over

-brewing with a two-cup pour over
+brewing with a

 Coffee: 22 grams set at medium-fine grind